becem-gharbi/nuxt-directus/README.md

         home: "/home", // Path to redirect after successful login
         resetPassword: "/auth/reset-password", // Path to redirect for password reset
-        callback: "/auth/callback", // Path to redirect after login with provider },
+        callback: "/auth/callback", // Path to redirect after login with provider
+        loggedOut: "/", // Path to redirect when loggedIn & refresh token is expired },
     },
   },